Mike-Honey/sars-cov-2-genomes/README.md

 ## gisaid mutation frequency

-Filter recent gisaid data by Continent/Country/Location and/or by Lineage etc. Select a required AA Substition which will apply as a filter.
+Filter recent gisaid data by Continent/Country/Location and/or by Lineage etc. Select a required mutation which will apply as a filter.

 Then scroll down the table summarising the mutations found, drilling in to any rows of interest.
-The rows can be drilled by AA Prefix (e.g. "Spike"), AA Substitution e.g. Spike R346T, Country and Location.
+The rows can be drilled by Mutation type (e.g. "Spike"), and specific mutation e.g. S:R346T, Country and Location.
 On each row, the count of matching samples is shown, along with a sparkline by Collection date.

 Select any row to filter the detailed table at the right.